marrob01/response-code-structure/README.md

  **Questions -**
   1. Will your users who use this form need to send anything other than just text.
 For example someone may need to send  a PDF, CSV, txt file, etc ...
 If so, it      is possible to add a feature to attach files and text in the message section.
   2. Is there a limit on how long a message should be?
-If there is, please let me know.
+If there is, please let me know so I can amke a maxium amount of charters to type.

 # Spam Risk

 # A Hidden Email In Souece Code

+It is possible and there are a few methods to hide your source code, stop users from inspecting the source code, prevent users from pressing keys to access the source code, and most importanly obfuscate files.
+By following this general pattern it will be really hard for someone to find the source code.
+Even if they did mange to find the source codde, it wont be readable by humans when those files are sent to the client.

+There are plenty of online tools that can be intergated into our web applaction to obfuscate files depending on the lanuage.
+By also writing some functions inside of my code, It can be very annyoying to view the source code.
+It would take a user a credible amount of time to dycrypt and debbug the applaction just to view my code in a readible format.

 # Additional Features
 * If you want to give your customer the option add files or text such as PDF, CSV, txt, etc ...
 It would be easier and neat for the user to have seprate section under messages to attach a file.
 That would also be faster for my development team rather than doing this all in the message section.